Minnesota Wild: 2017–present

 On June 20, 2017, the Wild introduced a new home uniform, as the NHL switched from Reebok to Adidas – a green jersey with their main logo, and a wheat-colored stripe through the center of the jersey.
 On the arms is a wheat-colored stripe with a smaller red stripe near the top of it.
 The Wild kept its away jersey design the same.
 The Wild, along with the rest of the NHL, did not have an alternate jersey for the 2017–18 season.

 On September 23, 2023, the Wild unveiled an alternate green jersey based on the "Reverse Retro" look they wore the previous season (see below).
 This set added a right shoulder patch featuring a recolored "State of Hockey" alternate logo and captaincy patches shaped after the Minnesota state outline.
 This was the first time that Wild had an official alternate jersey since 2017.

 Reverse Retro jersey

-Marc-Andre Fleury wearing the green "Reverse Retro" uniform in 2022, which would become their alternate the following season.
+Marc-André Fleury wearing the green "Reverse Retro" uniform in 2022, which would become their alternate the following season.

 In the 2020–21 season, the Wild unveiled a "Reverse Retro" jersey in collaboration with Adidas.
 The uniform was a callback to the late 1970s Minnesota North Stars white uniform, with the Wild logo recolored to match the team's green and gold scheme.
 This design was reused again in the 2022–23 season, but with green now the base color.